(1909 to 1990)

 His presence at Nitte triggered the starting of several educational and social activities by his sons and nephews and the village and surroundings prospered beyond recognition.
 The village now boasts of an Engineering college, a Polytechnic, a First Grade College, a PUC College and English Medium school and various other vocational courses and cultural institutions.
 The Lamina Foundries established in Nitte by the Lamina Group of Industries is a major industry employing several hundreds of people of the village.
 All these have changed the very face of the village which can now be considered as one of the progressive villages in the country.
 Justice Hegde was a Vice-President of BJP National Committee and his advice was sought by the political leaders of the country on various issues affecting the progress of the country.
 Locally, he was a respected leader, a friend, philosopher and guide for hundreds of his admirers in the district.
 He was much sought after for presiding over functions, for participating in meetings and seminars, political, social and religious, all over the districts.

 Justice K S Hegde and Smt.
 Meenakshi Hegde had six children - three sons and three daughters are well settled in life.
 Capt.
 Prasanna Hegde, retired Captain of the Indian Navy is the Managing Director of Lamina Foundries.
-Sri Vinaya Hegde, the second son is the Chairman and Managing Director of Lamina group of companies and the President also of Nitte Education Trust and Chancellor of Nitte University, running 28 educational institutions.
+Sri Vinaya Hegde, the second son is the Chairman and Managing Director of Lamina group of companies and the President also of Nitte Education Trust and Chancellor of Nitte (Deemed to be University), running 28 educational institutions.
 The third son, Justice Santosh Hegde is a retired judge of the Supreme Court of India and retired Lokayuktha of Karnataka.
 The three daughters are married to worthy gentlemen who have carved niches for themselves in the society.

 Justice Hegde died peacefully on 25th May, 1990.

 A man of matchless honesty and utmost integrity, Justice Hegde was convinced that a just social order could not be built up by any society if it was corrupt.
 And no amount of sacrifice could build a Welfare State unless there was an efficient and honest administration.
-Always in pursuit of truth and excellence of human endeavour, Justice K S Hegde began a journey of exploration that continues with Nitte Education Trust and Nitte University.
+Always in pursuit of truth and excellence of human endeavour, Justice K S Hegde began a journey of exploration that continues with Nitte Education Trust and Nitte (Deemed to be University).
 Justice Hegde is rightfully the founder of the Nitte group of institutions and his respected as such by the public.
 The earthly remains of Justice K S Hegde lie at “Sanmathi” in the Nitte Campus.